-Validation Protocol Table 4: Resolution of Corrective Action and Clarification Requests Draft report clarifications and corrective action requests Summary of project owner response Validation conclusion If the conclusions from the draft Validation are either a Corrective Action Request or a Clarification Request, these should be listed in this section. number in Table 2 where the Corrective Action Request or The responses given by the Client on other project participants during the communications with the validation team should be summarised in this section.
+Validation Protocol Table 4: Resolution of Corrective Action and Clarification Requests Draft report clarifications and corrective action requests Ref. to checklist question in table 2 Summary of project owner response Validation conclusion If the conclusions from the draft Validation are either a Corrective Action Request or a Clarification Request, these should be listed in this section. number in Table 2 The responses given by the Client on other project participants during the communications with the validation team should be summarised in this section.
+This section should summarise the validation team's responses and final conclusions.
+The conclusions should also be included in Table 2, under "Final Conclusion".